ahlashkari/DoHLyzer/README.md

 ## Acknowledgement

-This project has been made possible through funding from Canadian Internet Registration Authority (CIRA).
+This project has been made possible through funding from the Canadian Internet Registration Authority (CIRA) fron July 2019 to Jyly 2020.

 ## Modules